newchuyalong/libgdx-learning/Wiki-Style-Guide.md

 Github's web interface is the only way that a non-contributor can easily edit a wiki.
 If a person is to make a large edit that spans multiple pages, it can be done via the web interface, but it is recommended to take the following steps:

-* fork the repo
+* Fork the repo
-* clone your forked repo locally
+* Clone your forked repo locally
-* make necessary changes
+* Make necessary changes
-* commit and push that to your forked repo
+* Commit and push that to your forked repo
-* email a libgdx maintainer (who has commit rights) to clone your repo and push it themselves.
+* Email a libgdx maintainer (who has commit rights) to clone your repo and push it themselves.

 Github does NOT have a robust pull request system for wiki changes, so this is the way it is for non-trivial changes to the wiki.
 If you have any problems, **PLEASE** contact support@github.com with your wishlist (hopefully something like "please make github wikis better! $IDEAS").
 If you have a problem, it is necessary that you voice yourself to Github!